resgateio/resgate/resprotocol.md

 # Resources

-RES protocol is built around a concept of resources: model resources and collection resources.
-A model is a single object that may have simple properties and methods.
-A collection is an ordered list of models.
+RES protocol is built around a concept of resources: *model* resources and *collection* resources.
+A model is a single object with properties and values.
+A collection is an ordered list of values.

-## Resource ID
+## Resource IDs
 Each resource (model or collection) is identified by a unique *resource ID* string, also called *rid* for short.
 A *resource ID* consist of a *resource name* and an optional *query*.
 MUST be a string.